mlogic/yan-common/README.rst

   timeout.
 * vbox-remove-old-auto-snapshots.sh: A tool for keeping a certain number of VirtualBox snapshots and removing the older ones.
-* roles/bootstrap-centos7: default tasks that need to be done on any newly installed CentOS 7 system.
+* roles/bootstrap: default tasks that need to be done on all my newly installed Debian/Ubuntu/CentOS 7 systems.
 * roles/mail-relay-gmx: set up a host to send outgoing emails through a GMX relay account.
 * roles/mysql-container: Start a MySQL container and wait until it